Christianity Clarifications (just looking at the facts)

 - The abbreviated year modifier AD (Anno

-Domini which is Latin for 'year of the lord') was created by Dionysius Exiguus around the year 500 AD
+Domini - 'year of our lord' in Latin) was created by Dionysius Exiguus around the year 500 AD

 - Since nobody was using zero in Europe at that time of Dionysius, there is no "year 0" in this calendar, or the